Taxonomy of periodic orbits and gravitational waves in a non-rotating Destounis-Suvorov-Kokkotas black hole spacetime: Periodic Orbits

 It can be proven that ${\omega_{\varphi}}/{\omega_{r}}={\Delta\varphi}/{2\pi}$, and $\Delta\varphi=\oint d\varphi$ which is the angle in the equator during one period.
 This number should be an integer multiple of $2\pi$.
 In this way, q can be obtained through an integral as below:

 In this integral, $r_{p}$ and $r_{a}$ are the perihelion and apastron which are the roots of the equation $V_{\text{eff}}=0$.
-However as mentioned before, when $\alpha>8/5$ there will be another branch of stable orbit and when $\alpha>1.7537887487646788$ there will be another branch of bound orbit.
+However as mentioned before, when $\alpha>8/5$ there will be another branch of stable orbit and when $\alpha\gtrsim1.7537887487646788$ there will be another branch of bound orbit.
 So firstly, the new branch of bound orbit, which is called inner bound orbit in this article, should be considered since this doesn't appear in Schwarzschild spacetime.
-Setting $\alpha=1.8$ and $L_{z}=\sqrt{13.814985530588238}$, periodic orbits can be obtained with slight modification of energy as below in Fig.\ref{f2}.
+Setting $\alpha=1.8$ and $L_{z}\simeq\sqrt{13.814985530588238}$, periodic orbits can be obtained with slight modification of energy as below in Fig.\ref{f2}.
+We adopt the method of bisection to obtain $E$, which are double-precision float numbers with error smaller than $10^{-14}$. \footnote{Although we provided all the digits of the double precision floating-point number, one or two digits in the end are not reliable.}

 Actually in this situation, the perihelion and apastron are quite close to each other.
 Therefore, coordinate transformation has been performed here, after which each point is the 20th power of the ratio between it and the perihelion.
 Another difference is that the integer $q$ seemingly cannot be smaller than 4\footnote{Perhaps due to accuracy, we cannot obtain a rational number ratio less than four in the situation we consider.}.
 Since orbits are equivalent to ergodic trajectories when the value of integer is large enough, the $q$ is usually set to be smaller than 6.
 This situation is so extreme that it may have limited practical value.